rapid7/conqueso/README.md

 ### What's with the name?
 [Naming things is hard](http://martinfowler.com/bliki/TwoHardThings.html).
 The "con" prefix comes from "config" or "configuration".
 The name is silly and fun to say; we hope you enjoy seeing the word "conqueso" in your code as much as we do.

+### License
+The Conqueso server and the conqueso-client-java library are licensed under the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

 ### Dependencies
-Conqueso runs on [Node](http://nodejs.org/) and is backed by MySQL.
+Conqueso runs on [Node.js](http://nodejs.org/) and is backed by MySQL.

 ### Setup and configuration
 Conqueso requires that you provide a SQL user account capable of creating a database and tables.
 We'll manage all the migrations and database updates for you.
 You can modify your server settings by modifying